marmelab/react-admin/docs/Tutorial.md

 );
 ```

 The first filter, 'q', takes advantage of a full-text functionality offered by JSONPlaceholder.
 It is `alwaysOn`, so it always appears on the screen.
-The second filter, 'userId', can be added by the "add filter" button on the top of the list.
+The second filter, 'userId', can be added by way of the "add filter" button, located on the top of the list.
 As it's a `<ReferenceInput>`, it's already populated with possible users.
 It can be turned off by the end user.

 Filters are "search-as-you-type", meaning that when the user enters new values in the filter form, the list refreshes (via an API request) immediately.